huaxing-yuan/smsc-simulator/readme.md

 2. By implementing a custom message viewer to visualize non text message Fill free to use this extension (if you are working in a telecom operation) with hummingbird application. (http://www.hummingbird-alm.com)

+## Remake
+The extension is build from the existing code of my previous project from 2010 to 2012 and adapted to run on Hummingbird Test Framework.
+The code is partially built on ALAZ socket library.
+Not all services of UCP-EMI protocol are implemented, the implemented services are:
+UCP 60: Session
+UCP 51: MT message
+UCP 52: MO Message
+UCP 53: Delivery Report

 ## Licenses
 You can use these source code to: